smartdevicelink/sdl_evolution/proposals/0224-navigation-subscription-buttons.md

     <element name="NAV_PAN_LEFT" />
     <element name="NAV_PAN_UP_LEFT" />
     <element name="NAV_TILT_TOGGLE">
         <description>If supported, this toggles between a top-down view and an angled/3D view.
-If you app supports different, but substatially similar options, then you may implement those.
+If your app supports different, but substantially similar options, then you may implement those.
 If you don't implement these or similar options, do not subscribe to this button.</description>
     </element>
     <element name="NAV_ROTATE_CLOCKWISE" />
     <element name="NAV_ROTATE_COUNTERCLOCKWISE" />